 Is there a form for the letter of intent?

 • be typed, and in business letter format

 • have the salutation addressed to Admissions Committee

 Some things to focus on in the letter:

 • your professional goals and how the MPA Program will help you achieve them

 • what professional and personal experiences you will bring to the MPA Program

 Are there any program pre-requisites?

 Yes.
 MPA students are required to have taken U.S. Government (POLS 1100) and received a “C” or higher, pass if taken “Pass-Fail”, or 50 or higher if taking the CLEP exam.
 Please contact the program manager to discuss non-credit options (three-day condensed class, CLEP exam, etc.).
 Some classes may substitute for this requirement, but the MPA office will need a syllabus/syllabi or other documentation from this course/courses.
-Please note we will not accept Advanced Placement courses, American Civilization, or BYU's American Heritage course.
+Advanced Placement American Government will satisfy the pre-requisite so long as you recieved academic credit and can submit a transcript with the appropriate credits.
+Please note we will not accept American Civilization, or BYU's American Heritage course.